siemens/meta-iot2000/README.md

 $ pip3 install kas
 ```

+**_Warning:_** Make sure that the working directory (meta-iot2000) is located on a native Linux file system such as ext4, xfs, btrfs, etc. NTFS is known to **not** work.

 Now you can build the example image like this:

-**_Warning:_** Make sure that the working directory (meta-iot2000) is located in a EXT4 partion.
 ```shell
 $ kas build meta-iot2000-example/kas.yml
 ```